Foundation Program Sites

 1. Why We Still Kill Patients and What Needs to Change So We Don’t - Michael Millenson

-1. Learning Objectives: a) Learn the medical literature on patient safety that predates the 1999 “To Err is Human” report b) Understand the real-life barriers that have impeded progress towards safe care c) Learn strategies for breaking through barriers in order to achieve significant progress towards the goal of zero preventable harm.
+1. Learning Objectives: A. Identify the medical literature on patient safety that predates the 1999 “To Err is Human” report.
+B. Describe the real-life barriers that have impeded progress towards safe care.
+C. List strategies for breaking through barriers in order to achieve significant progress towards the goal of zero preventable harm.

 _____________________________________________________________